bylexus/imagen/README.md

 ## Supported image configurations

 by default, imagen just creates a sample 256x192 gray image with a white text on it (drawing the actual size).
-But imagen can produce indivudualized images.
+But imagen can produce individualized images.
 The following parameters are supported:

 - image size (width, height)
 - background colors: